tminus109/foundation/classes_and_objects/exercises/counter.md

 We can get() the current counter value.
 We can reset() the counter to the initial value, set during the construction of the class.

-Download CounterTest.java and place it next to your solution.
+Download counter.CounterTest.java and place it next to your solution.
 Check if everything works fine with the proper tests.
 Other hints for running:
 If something gets red (OSX): press ⌥⏎ and add JUnit5 to classpath (5 aka JUnit FIVE not 4 or 3).